sunpy/.github/CONTRIBUTING.md

 If you run into unexpected behavior or run into a bug we urge you to please report it.
 All bugs are kept track of on our [issue tracker].
-You can add a bug report there or you can report it on [matrix channel] or an email to the [developer mailing list].
+You can add a bug report there or you can report it on [matrix channel] or an email to [the general mailing list].
 Ideally, we would like a short code example so we can reproduce the bug on our own machines.

 ## Provide Code